-Rob Abercrombie (Chair of panel), Director of Research & Consulting, NPC
+Rob Abercrombie (Chair of panel), former Director of Research & Consulting, NPC

-Ed leads the development and delivery of Access’s capacity building programmes, which includes the Impact Management Programme.
+Ed led the development and delivery of Access’s capacity building programmes, which includes the Impact Management Programme.
 Prior to joining Access, Ed spent three years at Nominet Trust, the UK’s leading #techforgood funder.

 Peter Gilson, Senior Investment Manager, Northstar Ventures

 Peter has extensive knowledge of impact management and the issues facing VCSE’s when dealing with commissioners and investors.
 One of the most influential social investors in the North East of England, Peter has over 10 years experience in social investment and a further 30 years within the banking industry.

 Richard Harries, Director of Research Institute, Power to Change

 Richard is Director of the Power to Change Research Institute.
 A former senior civil servant and deputy director of the think tank Reform, Richard has extensive public policy and research experience.
 He is a member of the Advisory Council of the National Councils for Voluntary Organisations (NCVO) and the charity Volunteering Matters, and a Visiting Senior Fellow at Queen Mary’s University.
 Power to Change co-funded the Pathway strand of the Impact Management Programme.